jlapeyre/Symata.jl/README.md

 Approximately 200 more tests pass on v0.7-beta than on v0.6.

 NOTE: The syntax for `PatternTest` has been changed, but is not reflected in many examples, such as the Jupyter notebooks.
-Do `symata > ?
-PatternTest`, and see "./sjtext/pattern_test.sj" for information on the new syntax.
+See "./sjtest/pattern_test.sj" for information on the new syntax.

 ### Symata is